 While I enjoy an afternoon hanging out with friends at a sportsbook, owning a race horse is one of the income producing assets I'm

 probably never going to own.

-Like a boat, it's more fun knowing someone who owns a horse rather than actually owning one.
+Like with owning a boat, it's more fun knowing someone who owns a horse rather than actually owning one.
 (I don't know anyone who owns a horse, but I can attest to the boat!)

 That said, I have been keeping my eye out towards alternative investments.

 It's important to know what's out there and I enjoy reading about weird alternative investments.
 Equities are good investments but they are also boring.
 How many articles about how low-cost Vanguard funds can you read? 🙂

 What is an alternative investment?
 An alternative investment is anything you can't buy in a standard 401(k).
 Stocks, bonds, and cash are not alternative investments.